Average CM-values of Higher Green's Function and Factorization

 The Green's function $G_1$ is a member of a family of \textit{higher Green's functions} $G_k$ on $X_\Gamma^2 \backslash T_1$ for $k \in \Nb$ (see \eqref{eq:Gs}), which are eigenfunctions under the hyperbolic Laplacians of both $z_1$ and $z_2$ with the same eigenvalue $k(1-k)$.
-They also play an important role in the calculation of arithmetic intersections by giving the archimedean height paring of CM-cycles in certain Kuga-Sato varieties \cite{Zhang97}.
-Even though complex multiplication does not apply to special values of higher Green's function, one still expects them to be of algebraic nature.
-In \cite{GKZ87}, Gross, Kohnen and Zagier made the following conjecture. \begin{conj} Let $G_{k, f}$ be the higher Green's function associated to a weakly holomorphic modular form $f \in M^!_{2-2k}$ for $k \ge 2$ (see \eqref{eq:Gkf}).
+They also play an important role in the calculation of arithmetic intersections by giving the archimedean height paring of CM-cycles in Kuga-Sato varieties \cite{Zhang97}.
+Even though complex multiplication does not apply to special values of higher Green's functions, one still expects them to be of algebraic nature.
+In \cite{GZ86}, Gross and Zagier made the following conjecture. \begin{conj} Let $G_{k, f}$ be the higher Green's function associated to a weakly holomorphic modular form $f \in M^!_{2-2k}$ for $k \ge 2$ (see \eqref{eq:Gkf}).
 Suppose $f$ has rational Fourier coefficients.
-For a CM point $Z = (z_1, z_2) \in X_\Gamma^2$ not on the singularity $T_f$ of $G_{k, f}$ (see \eqref{eq:Tf}), there exists $\alpha \in \overline{\Qb} \subset \Cb$ such that
+For a CM point $Z = (z_1, z_2) \in X_\Gamma^2$ not on the singularity $T_f$ of $G_{k, f}$ (see \eqref{eq:Tf}), there exists $\alpha = \alpha_{\chi, f} \in \overline{\Qb} \subset \Cb$ such that